squirrelphp/entities/README.md

 Simple & safe implementation of handling SQL entities and repositories as well as multi-table SQL queries while staying lightweight and easy to understand and use.
 Offers rapid application development by generating repositories (which should not be added to VCS) for entities, and [squirrelphp/entities-bundle](https://github.com/squirrelphp/entities-bundle) offers automatic integration of these repositories into Symfony.

-This library builds upon [squirrelphp/queries](https://github.com/squirrelphp/queries) and works in a similar way: the interfaces, method names and the query builder look and feel almost the same and are just at a higher level with defined entities.
+This library builds upon [squirrelphp/queries](https://github.com/squirrelphp/queries) and works in a similar way: the interfaces, method names and the query builder look and feel almost the same and are just at a higher abstraction level with entities and typed field properties.

 Installation
 ------------